Operational Data Graphics: A Visualization System for Infrastructure Teams

 Key decision: dark mode first.

 Operational teams work in terminals and dark UIs.
-Designing for light mode first and adapting to dark would have produced something that just felt ported.
-I designed dark-native and treated light mode as the variant.
+Designing light-first and adapting to dark would feel ported.
+I designed dark-native and treated light as the variant.

 Figma file — color variables, spacing system, typography styles